-One member of the couple must appear at least 10 business days before the date of marriage at the civil registry’s office.
+One member of the couple must appear at the civil registry’s office at least 10 business days before the date of the Argentina wedding.
 Passports & blood tests at a local hospital are required.
 Divorce & death decrees are required if applicable.
-Refer to your Certified Destination Wedding Specialist for more details.
+Check with your Certified Destination Wedding Specialist for more details.

 Passports are required for entry into Argentina.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.